October 26, 2011

 Indictment Alleges Nearly $2 Million Concealed Shreveport, La. – United States Attorney Stephanie A. Finley announced that Harold L. Rosbottom, Jr., age 55, a Shreveport businessman, was indicted today by a federal grand jury for concealing nearly $2 million from his creditors in the course of his bankruptcy proceeding and subsequently laundering the money in order to purchase a 65′ Hatteras sportfisherman boat and a half-interest in a private jet.

 Rosbottom’s bankruptcy case is pending in the U.S. Bankruptcy Court in Shreveport.
+You can view the article here.
 The grand jury named Rosbottom in four counts of concealment of assets from creditors and the United States Trustee, specifically, a series of 17 cashier’s checks totaling $1,820,195, all payable to himself, as well as a $140,000 deposit given to a Florida broker towards the purchase of a 65′ boat.
 Rosbottom is also charged with two counts of money laundering, first for causing the transfer of more than $1.1 million in order to purchase the boat and also for causing the transfer of $540,000 to pay for a 50% ownership interest in a Westwind 1124 jet aircraft.
 Finally, the grand jury charged Rosbottom with two counts of giving a false oath and account when questioned about these transactions during the course of his bankruptcy proceeding.

 Also named in the indictment is Ashley Kisla, age 43, of Coushatta, La., who is charged with one count of giving a false oath and account regarding the financial arrangements surrounding the boat purchase.